rt2195355/Chat-AI-app/README.md

-# Chat-AI-app built using NOdeJS and ExpressJS.
+# Chat-AI-app built using NodeJS and ExpressJS.
 I have used openAI API in it.